pwernette/MLP_veg_seg/README.md

 ```
 python veg_reclass.py
 ```

+### veg_train.py
+#### Inputs:

+The program will automatically request the user to select 2 input files:

+1. The point cloud containing vegetation points only (for training).
+2. The point cloud containing only bare-Earth points (for training).

+#### Outputs:
+An output CSV file will be generated with the following naming scheme:

+> {veg_filename}\_{noveg_filename}.csv

+Where *{veg_filename}* is the file name of the point cloud containing vegetation points only and *{noveg_filename}* is the name of the point cloud containing bare-Earth points only.

+The output CSV will have the following attributes (columns) of information:

+> {vegetation_index_name}     {minimum_possible_index_value}      {maximum_possible_index_value}      {M-statistic}       {Otsu_threshold_value}

+### veg_reclass.py
+#### Inputs:

+The program will automatically request the user to select 3 input files.

+1. The point cloud to be reclassified.
+2. The CSV file containing the vegetation index value ranges, M-statistics, and Otsu threshold values.
+          --> This file is automatically created when you run veg_train.py

+#### Outputs:

+A new LAZ file will be generated with the following naming scheme:

+> {filename}\_reclass\_{vegetation_index_name}\_veg\_noveg.las

+Where *{filename}* is the original point cloud file name and *{vegetation_index_name}* is the name of the vegetation index determined or selected to differentiate vegetation from bare-Earth using Otsu's thresholding approach.

+The output LAZ file will be saved in the same directory as the input file and will contain all the original points with updated classification values corresponding to either vegetation or bare-Earth.

 These programs compute the following vegetation indicies, their M-statistics, and Otsu threshold values:

 - Excess Red (exr)